damiannolan/simulated-annealing-playfair-cipher-breaker/README.md

 | YDAY         | 108338     | 0.000025647      | -4.590956247             |
 | DAYS         | 635317     | 0.000150401      | -3.822746584             |

-The final score, **_h(n)_**, for “HAPPYDAYS” is just the sum of the log probabilities, i.e. - 3.960779349 + -4.557751689 + -5.964871583 + -6.467676267 + -4.590956247 + -
+The final score, **_h(n)_**, for "HAPPYDAYS" is just the sum of the log probabilities, i.e. - 3.960779349 + -4.557751689 + -5.964871583 + -6.467676267 + -4.590956247 + -
 3.822746584 = **-29.36478172**.
-A decrypted message with a larger score than this is more “English” than this text and therefore must have been decrypted with a “better” key.
+A decrypted message with a larger score than this is more "English" than this text and therefore must have been decrypted with a “better” key.

 ## References